AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 1. Open the `Luma Tutorial Platform` product profile
 1. Select the **[!UICONTROL Permissions]** tab
 1. Under **[!UICONTROL Sandboxes]**, add the **[!UICONTROL Prod]** sandbox to the profile.
 It is necessary to have access to the [!DNL Prod] sandbox in order to create additional sandboxes.
 Once we have added the tutorial sandbox in the next lesson, we will remove the [!DNL Prod] sandbox from the product profile.
+1. Under [!UICONTROL Data Ingestion], add the [!UICONTROL Manage Sources] and [!UICONTROL View Sources] permission items.
-1. Add all of the permission items for the categories highlighted in the screenshot below ([!UICONTROL Data Modeling], [!UICONTROL Data Management], [!UICONTROL Profile Management], [!UICONTROL Identity Management], [!UICONTROL Sandbox Administration], [!UICONTROL Data Ingestion], [!UICONTROL Query Service], [!UICONTROL Data Governance], [!UICONTROL Dashboards], and [!UICONTROL Alerts]), by opening a category and moving the items to the right column.
+1. Add all of the permission items for the categories highlighted in the screenshot below ([!UICONTROL Data Modeling], [!UICONTROL Data Management], [!UICONTROL Profile Management], [!UICONTROL Identity Management], [!UICONTROL Sandbox Administration], [!UICONTROL Query Service], [!UICONTROL Data Governance], [!UICONTROL Dashboards], and [!UICONTROL Alerts]), by opening a category and moving the items to the right column.

 1. After adding all of the permission items, be sure to select the **[!UICONTROL Save]** button

 After saving, your screen should look like this:
-![Interface showing the product one [!UICONTROL Sandbox] included and all permissions for [!UICONTROL Data Modeling], [!UICONTROL Data Management], [!UICONTROL Profile Management], [!UICONTROL Identity Management], [!UICONTROL Sandbox Administration], [!UICONTROL Data Ingestion], [!UICONTROL Query Service], [!UICONTROL Data Governance], [!UICONTROL Dashboards], and [!UICONTROL Alerts]](assets/adminconsole-platform-enablePermissions.png)
+![Interface showing the Prod [!UICONTROL Sandbox] included,  [!UICONTROL Manage Sources] and [!UICONTROL View Sources] permission items in the [!UICONTROL Data Ingestion] section and all permissions for [!UICONTROL Data Modeling], [!UICONTROL Data Management], [!UICONTROL Profile Management], [!UICONTROL Identity Management], [!UICONTROL Sandbox Administration], [!UICONTROL Query Service], [!UICONTROL Data Governance], [!UICONTROL Dashboards], and [!UICONTROL Alerts]](assets/adminconsole-platform-enablePermissions.png)

 ### Add yourself as a user